smidge84/Vagrant-Getting-Started/README.md

   - No, since the move to the M series chips, this is not possible with VMWare
 - To be able to enable Vagrant to create private networks and assign static IPs we need to use a different hypervisor
   - Try Parallels
+    - YES!
+Parallels is capable of creating private networks and assigning static IPs.
+These IPs are also reachable from the host system.
   - Try QEMU
 - Implement Ansible provisioner but working with my Ansible Docker container
   - See how Miko setup Scalable Vagrant